 Mazda Model & Year

 A Mazda2 is significantly cheaper to insure than a CX-60 or MX-5.
-Newer models with Mazda's i-Activsense safety suite may qualify for discounts.
+Newer models with Mazda's i-Activsense safety suite may attract lower premiums from insurers that factor in ADAS technology.

 👤

 Drivers under 25 pay considerably more.
-Over-25s with a clean licence and driving history get the best rates on Mazda insurance.
+Over-25s with a clean licence and no recent claims attract the most competitive Mazda premiums across Australian providers.

 📍